shaqalac/Website/README.md

 </code> </h4>
 <hr>

 <em> This is the breadth first search first which will store the leaf node value first in visited and queue.
-For Example G1 will first be in visited[G1] and queue[G1]  </em>
+For Example G1 will first be in visited[G1] and queue[G1].
+Solution variable will trigger and store solution for goal_state  </em>
 <h4><code>
 def bfs (visted,graph,node):

+  solution=[]
   visited.append(node)
   queue.append(node)
     </code></h4>